1. What is the CSRD?

 The EU Taxonomy requires companies subject to the NFRD and CSRD to disclose to what extent their activities are “environmentally sustainable”.
 It assesses their sustainability efforts based on the 6 impact criteria mentioned in question 5.
 Information that is especially interesting to investors.
 As it shows which aspects of your business are sustainable.
 Allowing better-informed decision-making regarding green investments.

 8. Will the CSRD bring new business opportunities?

 Yes.
 Companies’ marks on our people and planet are increasingly placed under a magnifying glass by legislation and customer demand.
 The CSRD’s required environmental footprint insights allow companies to:

 Companies often simply need to comply with environmental regulations to continue doing business- or not miss out on business.

 - Work on new product developments:

 New products should be as low in emissions as possible for many reasons.
-Environmental footprints (product Life Cycle Assessments) give you the data you need to continuously make product improvements.
+Product footprints (product Life Cycle Assessments) give you the data you need to continuously make product improvements.
 Implementing Ecodesign in your products.

 - Create shared value business collaboration in supply chains:

 The supply chain often accounts for more than 80% of a company’s or product’s environmental footprint.
 Footprint insights allow highly valuable collaboration with suppliers that can lead to improved products and/or services.